luismond/tm2tb/README.md

 ## Installation

-1. Navigate to your desired location, and create a virtual environment.
+1. Create a virtual environment.

-`python3 -m venv tm2tb-env`

-`source tm2tb-env/bin/activate`
+`pipenv shell`

 2. Clone the repository: